Massimiliano Allegri to leave Juventus at end of season

 "The coach and the President, Andrea Agnelli, will meet the media together at tomorrow's press conference - Saturday 18 May, at 2pm (local time) in the press conference hall of Allianz Stadium."

-Italian football expert Adam Rigby believes Allegri's next job could be in the Premier League.
+Italian football expert Adam Digby believes Allegri's next job could be in the Premier League.

-"He's been the Milan manager and he's been the Juventus manager," Rigby told Sky Sports News.
+"He's been the Milan manager and he's been the Juventus manager," Digby told Sky Sports News.
 "There is nothing left for him to accomplish in Italy other than the Italian national team job.

 "But Roberto Mancini has only been in that job for about 18 months now so a move abroad and to England would make sense and seems to be the most realistic option."